 This is a brief review about information regarding customers and competitors.
 This is to help in the preparation for answering any possible investor questions.

 This section asks the tough questions about whether you are an true entrepreneur.
 If you are then you already know it.
 However many people only think they are and have no concept of what is required.

 What happens when the pitch is finished?
 The investors will make an offer or decline any involvement.
 There are also several possibilities between 'Yes' and 'No.'

 |Section 4: Summary|

 This is the final lecture with some additional valuable tips on what to expect.
 Why are you selected or rejected?
 The summary pitch template is included.

-Paul currently teaches business and project management courses at a college where he is known for converting complex concepts into simple and easy to understand practical exercises.
-Paul has an MBA, PMP certification, and an extensive background in business and IT project management.
-He also works with business start-ups where people have a passion to succeed.
+I currently teach business and project management courses at a college where I am known for converting complex concepts into simple and easy to understand practical exercises.
+I have an MBA, PMP certification, and an extensive background in business and IT project management.
+I also work with business start-ups where people have a passion to succeed.

-He has excellent presentation and written communication skills and students consider Paul a great motivational leader in the classroom.
-In creating online courses Paul uses a straightforward approach to make students feel comfortable with the learning environment.
+Students say that I have excellent presentation and written communication skills and consider me to be a great motivational leader in the classroom.
+In creating online courses I use a straightforward approach to make students feel comfortable with the learning environment.